Porokeratosis Quiz

 Do you have redness on the sun-exposed areas of your skin?

-This condition typically does not require treatment.
-In benign cases, lesions will be monitored and watched for signs of malignancy.
-Topical or systemic drugs such as immune response modifiers or retinoids may be prescribed to help reduce the symptoms.
-In some cases, procedural interventions, such as cryotherapy and laser therapy, may be necessary.
+This condition usually doesn't need treatment.
+In benign cases, lesions will be monitored for signs of malignancy.
+Topical or systemic drugs like immune response modifiers or retinoids may be prescribed to help reduce symptoms.
+In some cases, procedures like cryotherapy and laser therapy may be necessary.

 Diseases related to Porokeratosis